aiven/devportal/docs/products/mysql/concepts/mysql-backups.rst

 More resources
 --------------

-    - `MyHoard, your solution to MySQL backups and restoration <https://aiven.io/blog/introducing-myhoard-your-single-solution-to-mysql-backups-and-restoration>`_
+- Our blog post: `MyHoard, your solution to MySQL backups and restoration <https://aiven.io/blog/introducing-myhoard-your-single-solution-to-mysql-backups-and-restoration>`_
-    - `Aiven cloud security and data encryption <https://developer.aiven.io/docs/platform/concepts/cloud-security#data-encryption>`_
+- Read about `Aiven cloud security and data encryption <https://developer.aiven.io/docs/platform/concepts/cloud-security#data-encryption>`_